 - Can you show me a clear history of your accounts payable and receivable?
 Have documents at the ready along with explanations for any oddities within them.

 - What kinds of insurance do you have?
-Bring along your insurance cards, and make sure you meet your lender’s coverage requirements, if they have any.
+Bring along your insurance cards and make sure you meet your lender’s coverage requirements if it has any.

 - Can you tell me about your personal credit?
 Your personal creditworthiness matters more if you’re in first few years of business.
-Be honest about your score — they’ll typically run a credit check anyway.
+Be honest about your score — lenders typically run a credit check, anyway.

 Practicing interview questions is only one way to get ready for your interview.
 Here are a few key ways to improve your interview performance.